· · ·

 Chicken Noodle Soup with Curly Egg Noodles - Serve with Hard Crusty Bread

 This Chicken Noodle Soup is my go-to recipe when one of my loved ones gets sick.
-A soup with hot herbal chicken broth, flavored with celery, carrots, peas and onion and made easy with dried egg noodles.
+A soup with hot herbal chicken broth, flavored with celery, carrots, peas, and sweet onion, and made easy with dried egg noodles.

 I like to make this soup with either curly dried egg noodles or my favorite Amish Extra Thick Kluski Egg Noodles, whichever I happen to have in my pantry.